 Once you submit your primary application, the secondary application process begins.
 At this stage, each school follows its own process of reviewing applications, interviewing applicants, and making offers to them, within certain guidelines set by the national organizations of medical colleges.
 Many medical schools have individual applications that supplement the primary application, referred to as secondary applications.

-Some medical schools contact all applicants automatically inviting them to submit secondary applications, while others do an initial review before selecting only their top candidates to invite to submit secondary applications.
+Most medical schools contact all applicants and automatically invite all of them to submit secondary applications, but some complete an initial review of the primary application before selecting only their top candidates to invite to submit secondary applications.
 Some medical schools may contact you by email and have you fill out an online secondary application, whereas others will send you secondary forms by postal mail.
 If you have questions you should check the school's website for additional instructions on their procedures, or call or e-mail the admissions office at the school.